tahoe-lafs/tahoe-lafs/docs/configuration.rst

     for clients who do not wish to provide storage service.
 The default value is ``True``.

+``anonymous = (boolean, optional)``

+    If this is ``True``, the node will expose the storage server via Foolscap without any additional authentication or authorization.
+The capability to use all storage services is conferred by knowledge of the Foolscap fURL for the storage server which will be included in the storage server's announcement.
+If it is ``False``, the node will not expose this and storage must be exposed using the storage server plugin system (see `Storage Server Plugin Configuration`_ for details).
+The default value is ``True``.

 ``readonly = (boolean, optional)``

     If ``True``, the node will run a storage server but will not accept any